Section 1 - The Church and Building Law

 The Building Code does not prescribe how work should be done but sets minimum standards of functional requirements and performance criteria that buildings must meet, such as:

-Building plans and specifications are assessed by Building Consent Authorities (BCA), who are usually the local territorial authority, to ensure that the completed building work will comply with the Building Code.
-Only when the BCA is satisfied will a Building Consent for the work to proceed be issued.
+Building plans and specifications are assessed by Building Consent Authorities (BCAs), usually the local territorial authority, to ensure that the completed building work complies with the Building Code.
+Only when the BCA is satisfied will a Building Consent be issued for the work to proceed.

-The purpose of the consenting process is to ensure that building work is safe, durable and does not endanger health, both for the current users of the building and for those who may buy and use the property in the future.
+The purpose of the consenting process is to ensure that building work is safe, durable, and does not endanger health, for both the current users of the building and those who may buy and use the property in the future.
 The consenting process also ensures that all building work complies with the current Building Code.
-As the owner/manager of a property, ultimately, it is your responsibility under the Building Act to make sure that any work undertaken on a property is done in accordance with the law and completed to a good standard.
+As the owner/manager of a property, it is ultimately your responsibility under the Building Act to ensure that any work undertaken on the property is carried out in accordance with the law and to a good standard.

-BCAs will undertake inspections during construction and issue Code Compliance Certificates to certify that the finished work complies with the Building Code.
+BCAs will conduct inspections during construction and issue Code Compliance Certificates confirming that the finished work complies with the Building Code.

 Building without a Building Consent (if one is required) is an offence that could result in fines and possibly the removal of the building work.
 It may also make it difficult to sell the building or to get insurance.
 Some building work will also require Resource Consent under the Resource Management Act.